MilenTecle/znapped-drf-api/README.md

 - Notifications for new messages.

 ### Notifications
-- Notifications for likes, follows and messages.
+- Notifications for likes, follows, comments and messages.
 - Mark notifications as read.

 ### Search and Filter